-*I received a complimentary copy of this book from the author in exchange for an honest review.
-A positive review was not required; all opinions expressed are my own!*
+*Note: I received a review copy of this book in exchange for an honest review.*

 ~ Merie Shen